agrikol2/Lost-Trail/README.md

 An upcoming ASCII-style adventure game set in a fantasy world.
 A project created to:

  - Learn the Tkinter library
- - Go through the full indie game development cycle.
+ - Go through the full indie game development cycle

 ---